Michael Madhusudan Dutt: Work in blank verse

 Sharmistha (spelt as Sermista in English) was Dutt's first attempt at blank verse in Bengali literature.
 Kaliprasanna Singha organised a felicitation ceremony for Madhusudan to mark the introduction of blank verse in Bengali poetry.
 His famous epic, quoted as the only epic of Bengali kind, Meghnadbad-Kabya is also totally written in blank verse.

 Praising Dutt's blank verse, Sir Ashutosh Mukherjee, observed: "As long as the Bengali race and Bengali literature would exist, the sweet lyre of Madhusudan would never cease playing."
 He added: "Ordinarily, reading of poetry causes a soporific effect, but the intoxicating vigour of Madhusudan's poems makes even a sick man sit up on his bed."

 In his The Autobiography of an Unknown Indian, Nirad C. Chaudhuri has remarked that during his childhood days in Kishoreganj, a common standard for testing guests' erudition in the Bengali language during family gatherings was to require them to recite the poetry of Dutt, without an accent.

 The street where Dutt used to live in Versailles, France.

+Purabi Panwar's review "Lured by Hope : A Biography of Michael Madhusudan Dutt by Ghulam Murshid and Gopa Majumdar"centres on how Ghulam Murshid's biography rescues Michael Madhusudan Dutt from myth and misconception presenting a fact based portrait of the poet's rebellious life and his pioneering role in Bengali Literature.
+Panwar highlights that translator Gopa Majumdar was drawn to the book because it separated hearsay from the truth, drama from reality", a phrase that captures the review's central claim: that Murshid's work finally gives Dutt an unbiased, well-researched account after decades of legends overshadowing his actual literary achievements.